Wondama Bay Regency

 Teluk Wondama Regency or Wondama Bay Regency (Kabupaten Teluk Wondama; Dutch: Regentschap Wondammen-baai) is a regency of West Papua province of Indonesia.
-It covers a land area of 4,844.035 km^{2}, and had a population of 26,321 at the 2010 Census and 41,644 at the 2020 Census; the official estimate as at mid 2023 was 44,534 (comprising 23,395 males and 21,139 females).
+It covers a land area of 4,844.03 km^{2}, and had a population of 26,321 at the 2010 Census and 41,644 at the 2020 Census; the official estimate as at mid 2024 was 47,494 (comprising 24,806 males and 22,688 females).
 The administrative centre lies in the small town of Rasiei.

 The northern half of the Regency contains several coastal districts along the east coast of the Bird's Head Peninsula and Bomberai Peninsula, and across Wondama Bay (a deep inlet to the south of Cenderawasih Bay) on the west coast of the Wondiboy Peninsula, but it also includes a number of islands in the southwest part of Cenderawasih Bay.
 The southern half of the Regency comprises the large but landlocked and nearly uninhabited Naikere District.

 Geography

 Geographically, the district is located between 132°35' - 134°45' East Longitude and 0°15' - 3°25' South Latitude.

+The northwestern part of the Regency consists of districts located along the east coast of the Bird's Head and Bomberai Peninsulas on the west side of Cenderawasih Bay and its southward extension of Wondama Bay; from north to south these districts are Soug Jaya (with the island district of Rumberpon off its coast), Wamesa (with the island district of Roswar at some distance from its coast), Nikiwar, Windesi and Kuri Wamesa.
 Most of the islands in Wondama Bay Regency are surrounded by coral reef that is teeming with rich marine life.
 Rasiei, the administrative capital of Wondama Bay, is a small port located on the east coast of Wondama Bay at the foot of the Wandammen or Wondiboy Peninsula which is covered by pristine tropical rainforest.
 The largest town is actually Wasior, further north along that coast.
 The coral reef and tropical rainforest have become important tourist attractions in this regency.
 The Department of Tourism and Culture of Wondama Bay Regency, in cooperation with the Indonesian Tourist Guide Association, has launched a website called Wondama Tourism to attract visitors to the regency.

+Borders

+In the far northwest of the regency, the district of Soug Jaya is bordered to the north and west by South Manokwari Regency.
+The rest of the mainland parts of the regency are bordered to their west by Bintuni Bay Regency and Kaimana Regency, to the south by Kaimana Regency and to the east by Central Papua Province.